INM-6/beNNch/README.md

 #### Output

 As current releases of NEST (including 2.14.1, 2.20.2 and 3.0+) include timers on the C++ level for measuring the simulation performance, the model only needs to output this information in a way compliant with `beNNch`.
 This can be done via adding a call to the `logging` function defined in `models/Potjans_2014/bm_helpers.py`.
 Note that this also provides the optional functionality to include python level timers as well as memory information.

+## How to cite beNNch

+We recommend to provide a link to this repository with the hash of the respective commit.